Celebrating research excellence by junior academics

 - outlining why this work represents an outstanding example of legal scholarship, such that it would be a worthy recipient of the ECR Article/Chapter Award.

-All applications must include an electronic PDF version of the publication so as to enable the efficient review and assessment of the publication.
+All applications should include an electronic PDF version of the publication so as to enable the efficient review and assessment of the publication.